AccuWeather: Cloudy today, warmer Wednesday with a late storm

 PHILADELPHIA (WPVI) -- An easterly flow coming in off the ocean will keep clouds prominent across the region today.
+A few spotty showers are possible, especially in our northern and western suburbs.
 It may feel a little more humid later in the afternoon.
 The high is 78.

 RIP CURRENTS: There is a high risk of rip currents along the New Jersey and Delaware beaches again today.
 Consider skipping any dip in the ocean and if you do enter the water, swim right in front of the lifeguards and follow their instructions.

 TONIGHT: Skies remain mostly cloudy.
+A spotty shower can't be ruled out, especially late at night.
 It gets a bit more humid.
 The low is 68.

-WEDNESDAY: Look for a warm and humid afternoon with a high of 84.
-A shower or thunderstorm is possible in the afternoon and at night.
+WEDNESDAY: A spotty shower is possible in the morning.
+Look for a warm and humid afternoon with a high of 84 with a shower or thunderstorm into evening.

 THURSDAY: We transition quickly to mostly sunny skies with gradually lowering humidity.
 The high is 83.